-- Families and carers should have the opportunity to participate in decisions relating to child safety and wellbeing which affect their child. - Our school engages and openly communicates with families, carers and other members of the school community about our child safe approach. - All members of the school community should have access to information relating to child safety and wellbeing. - Families, carers and other members of the school community must have the opportunity to provide input into the development and review of the school's policies and practices relating to child safety and wellbeing. - Families, carers and other members of the school community have the right to be informed about the operations and governance of the school in relation to child safety and wellbeing.
+- Families and carers should have the opportunity to participate in decisions relating to child safety and wellbeing which affect their child. - Our college engages and openly communicates with families, carers and other members of the college community about our child safe approach. - All members of the college community should have access to information relating to child safety and wellbeing. - Families, carers and other members of the college community must have the opportunity to provide input into the development and review of the college's policies and practices relating to child safety and wellbeing. - Families, carers and other members of the college community have the right to be informed about the operations and governance of the college in relation to child safety and wellbeing.